 Therefore, I keep my trusty yellow rubber gloves not just under the kitchen sink but stashed in every bathroom—and especially the laundry room—because I never know what I will be forced to touch or clean at any given moment.

-This is what my BFF (the rubber glove) has given to me:
+This has what my BFF (the rubber glove) has given to me:

 The Courage to Touch Anything!